Avins-VR/Multimodal-Crop-Diagnosis-with-NLP-Chatbot/README.md

-# 🌿 AI Crop Sense – Multimodal AI Nutrient Deficiency Detection System
+# 🌿 AgriSense AI  – Multimodal AI Nutrient Deficiency Detection System

-AI Crop Sense is an **AI-powered multimodal agricultural intelligence system** designed to detect **nutrient deficiencies in crops** using a combination of **leaf image analysis and soil/environmental data**.
+AgriSense AI  is an **AI-powered multimodal agricultural intelligence system** designed to detect **nutrient deficiencies in crops** using a combination of **leaf image analysis and soil/environmental data**.

-Unlike traditional crop monitoring systems that rely only on image analysis, AI Crop Sense integrates **computer vision and environmental metadata** to make **more accurate and reliable predictions** about crop health.
+Unlike traditional crop monitoring systems that rely only on image analysis, AgriSense AI  integrates **computer vision and environmental metadata** to make **more accurate and reliable predictions** about crop health.

 The system classifies crop condition into: